PBorocz/raindrop-io-py/README.md

 ## Install

-Until we learn how to "package" and distribute to PyPI, please use directly from this repo.
-Ultimately, you'll be able to:
+Until we learn how to "package" and distribute to PyPI, please use directly from this repo. _Ultimately_, you'll be able to:

 ```shell
 pip3 install raindroppy